 Let’s Talk About Suicide

-Suicide is an act that is not only condemned by the society but also by our religion, Islam.
+The act of suicide is condemned not only by the society but also by our religion, Islam.
 Therefore, the topic has turned into a taboo.
 Statistical data on suicide is not available in Pakistan since such deaths are not included in the national mortality count.
-The major sources of information on suicides in our country are newspapers, NGO’s, media, social media, and/or police departments of various cities.
+The major sources of information on suicides in our country are newspapers, NGO’s, media, social media, and/or police departments.
 The amount of people committing suicide is on the rise and it is time to discuss the situation more openly.

 Who Is Committing Suicide?

 The next question that comes to mind is who is more likely to commit suicide in our society.
-Current survey indicates that instances of suicides are more common among people who are under 30.
+Current survey indicates that suicide is more common among people under 30.
 This includes especially the married women and teenagers.
 The main causes leading to suicide range from a grotesque issue of domestic violence to something as minor as a bad grade.
 Unemployment and poverty are other major reasons behind people committing this heinous act of taking their lives.
-The level of frustration among people is increasing with every passing day and if they are not killing others, they are inclined to commit suicide.
+The level of frustration among people is increasing with every passing day and if they are not killing others, they are looking for ways to commit suicide.

 What Drives One to Take Their Own Life?